dbratu777/ece4724-dissection/html/market.md

 <br>

-As a mass-produced consumer electronic device, the SL-100L has several similar products, including knock-offs and off-brand versions, some of which are listed below
+As a mass-produced consumer electronic device, there are products similar to the SL-100L in both functionality and design, including knock-offs and off-brand versions, some of which are listed below.

 #### Sharp EL-243SB